In This Issue:

 On June 30th, we hosted our 2022 Annual Meeting - the first hybrid event we have ever hosted!
 In Charlottesville, about 45 attendees met in-person at the Virginia Department of Forestry's Training Room.
 We were joined by 40 virtual attendees for a discussion on ways communities are addressing climate impacts.
 Our special guests included Mark Rupp from the Georgetown Climate Center and Matt Dalon from VA DCR.
 Our local government panel included Matt Meyers and John Morrill from Fairfax County, Gabe Dayley from Albemarle County, and Carol Davis from the Town of Blacksburg.
 We would like to thank our speakers, our sponsors and host, and those who attended!

+You can review what each of these guest speakers presented from national and state perspectives, and the variety of Virginia local government initiatives that are addressing both greenhouse gas emissions and climate adaptation strategies to build resilience in their communities on the Annual Meeting webpage.
 In addition, Resilient Virginia Board of Directors Chair, Ellen Graap Loth, took the opportunity to thank our Annual Sponsors, donors and members and introduce our 2022-2023 Board of Directors.
 She provided a brief history of Resilient Virginia’s accomplishments over the past eight years and gave a preview of new initiatives that Resilient Virginia is undertaking in 2022 and beyond.
 Learn more about our recent activities and new initiatives here.

 Take the Plunge to Support Resilience